scipion-em/docs/_sources/docs/developer/tutorials/creating-streaming-protocol.rst.txt

    :alt: Summary

+Note that all the values that we want to have in the summary (empiarName, organization, ...) are those from Scipion (String, Integer, ...) that automatically get persisted.

-After thats, we'll add into ``_insertAllSteps`` method the second step.
-This step will download a set of movies.
+After that, we'll add into ``_insertAllSteps`` method the second step.
+This step will download the movies from the entry (self.entryId) ftp until the amount specified (self.amountOfImages) is reached.

 .. code-block:: python